-The outdoor recreation sector is currently grappling with a scarcity of skilled workers, casualisation of employment, high staff turnover, and a growing demand for outdoor activities.
-This review aims to ensure that outdoor recreation professionals are equipped with relevant, up-to-date skills and knowledge to effectively meet current and emerging demands.
+The outdoor recreation and leadership sector is currently grappling with a scarcity of skilled workers, casualisation of employment, high staff turnover, and a growing demand for outdoor activities.
+This review aims to ensure that outdoor recreation and leadership professionals are equipped with relevant, up-to-date skills and knowledge to effectively meet current and emerging demands.
 It will also consider the provision of better career progression pathways.

-With over 600 operators, the outdoor recreation industry contributes $11 billion to the economy each year and is projected to grow by 10 per cent by 2026.
+With over 600 operators, the outdoor recreation and leadership industry contributes $11 billion to the economy each year and is projected to grow by 10 per cent by 2026.

 Offering activities like mountain biking, abseiling, journey-based expeditions, cycling, fishing, bushwalking, canoeing, surfing, and climbing, the industry plays a significant role in the health and well-being of the community.
 The diversity of these activities underscores the need for training qualifications which are relevant to a broad audience and embrace the full scope of activities and settings.